 Mills Valley, Italy

-Known locally as the Valle dei Mulini (Valley of the Mills), this group of around 25 abandoned flour mills is located in a deep gorge in central Sorrento, Italy, and dates back to the 13th century.
+Known locally as Valle dei Mulini (Valley of the Mills), this group of around 25 abandoned flour mills is located in a deep gorge in central Sorrento, Italy, and dates back to the 13th century.
 Built into a crevice to take advantage of the year-round water flow below, the mills were originally used to grind wheat.
 Other buildings, such as a sawmill and a laundry, were built in the 1940s.
 The mills have since been closed, leaving only the ancient industrial ruins covered in lush vegetation.

-Wreck of SS Ayrfield, Australia
+Wreck of the SS Ayrfield, Australia

 Angkor Wat, Cambodia

-Nestled in the jungles of Siem Reap Province in northern Cambodia, Angkor Wat is a vast ancient complex that UNESCO calls one of the most important archaeological sites in Southeast Asia.
-Once the capital of the Khmer Kingdom, the vast surrounding area features ornate temples, hydraulic structures, and other feats of art and early urban planning from the 9th to the 14th centuries.
+Nestled in the jungles of Siem Reap province in northern Cambodia, Angkor Wat is a vast ancient complex that UNESCO calls one of the most important archaeological sites in Southeast Asia.
+As the capital of the Khmer Kingdom, the vast surrounding area features ornate temples, hydraulic structures, and other feats of early art and urban planning from the 9th to the 14th centuries.
 Of particular note is the temple of Ta Prohm, now covered in the giant roots of silk cotton and thitpok trees.
 While other sites have been maintained and protected from encroaching jungle, archaeologists have left Ta Prohm “to the will of nature.”

 (According to 24h, April 8, 2024)